eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 !!! caution
     The type modification happens when the vehicle enters the calibrator edge regardless of the configured calibrator position.

+!!! caution
+    Type calibration does currently not work with the mesoscopic model.

 ### Type-dependent mapping

 If the traffic consists of multiple vehicle types (i.e. passenger cars and trucks) it may be desirable to either